Samsung/Tizen.CircularUI/doc/guide/InformationPopup.md

 |Single text|Bottom button|Progress|

 ## Create single text InformationPopup
 Single text `InformationPopup` is used for displaying text.
-Single text `InformationPopup` is similar to `Toast` popup. but this popup doesn't disappear automatically.<br>
+It is similar to `Toast` popup.
+But this popup doesn't disappear automatically.

  `Text` property can be set with text. `BackButtonPressed` event occurs when user press back button of the device.
-If you want to dismiss popup when this event occurred. you should add `Dismiss()` in `BackButtonPressed` event handle code.
+If you want to dismiss popup when this event occurred, you should add `Dismiss()` in `BackButtonPressed` event handle code.

 _This guide's code example uses WearableUIGallery's TCInformationPopup code at the test\WearableUIGallery\WearableUIGallery\TC\TCInformationPopup.xaml.cs_